sdiehl/stephendiehl.com/index.md

 I'm a software engineer in Boston, Massachusetts.

-I specialize in concurrency, parallelism, and event driven programming.
+I specialize in concurrency, parallelism, and numeric programming.

 *All written content on this site is provided under a Creative Commons ShareAlike license.
 All code is provided under a MIT